khang06/OpenInputLagPatch/README.md

 ; Default: 0
 DebugWait = 0

+; Fixes the input glitching issues that can occur in EoSD and PCB if you deselect the window while the game is loading for example
+FixInputGlitching = 0

 ; Overrides game detection to a specific game
 ; See games.h for possible values
 ; CHANGING THIS WILL PROBABLY BREAK EVERYTHING.
 Only use this if you are 100% sure that the game's offsets are exactly the same!